clj-easy/tools.misc/README.md

 offer.
 Instead the user can choose what they might be already using in their applications to reduce the total number of dependencies.

+In addition, this library _could_ give default implementations for popular libraries that end-users could just use out of the box.

 ## `clj-easy.tools.json`

 Provides the `JSON` protocol with functions: